 - Overripe rambutan has high sugar content and might increase blood sugar levels if taken in excess amounts.

 - Overripe fruit could also have traces of alcohol.
+Any kind of overripe fruit can have traces of alcohol and high sugar content.

 How To Select And Store Rambutan Fruit?